August 29, 2023

 Here’s everything you need to create an emergency to-go kit that will help keep your pet safe in any scenario.

-The first thing you’ll need for your emergency kit is a box for everything to go in!
+The first thing you’ll need for your emergency kit is a bag for everything to go in!
 Whether it be a large travel bag, gym bag, or plastic tote, ensure it is large enough to fit all your essentials and can remain in an easy-to-access place.

 Leash, Collar, and ID Tags

-You’ll want to grab your everyday leash and collar on the way out the door, but for good measure, you should keep a leash and collar in your emergency kit.
+You’ll want to grab your everyday leash and collar on the way out the door, but for good measure, you should keep an extra leash and collar in your emergency kit.
 You will also want to ensure that the ID tags on your pet’s collar are always up-to-date in the event they get lost.

 Water, Food, and Collapsible Bowls